James L. Petigru Building

 Photo: ProfReader, CC BY-SA 3.0.

 The U.S. Post Office and Courthouse is a historic post office and courthouse located at Charleston in Charleston County, South Carolina.
 The building and its annexes serve the federal court for the Charleston Division of the United States District Court for the District of South Carolina.
-United States Post Office and Courthouse is situated 430 feet west of The James L. Petigru Building.
+United States Post Office and Courthouse is situated 430 feet west of James L. Petigru Building.

 Washington Square